-On the north side of the river you can walk or cycle between the city and New Farm, an inner city suburb was some good cafe options and large public park.
-This section of walkway was washed away in the Brisbane floods some years back and was re-opened last year.
+On the north side of the river you can walk or cycle between the city and New Farm, an inner city suburb was some good cafe options and a large public park.
+This section of the walkway was washed away in the Brisbane floods some years back and was re-opened last year.
 It’s an interesting and peaceful walk literally over the river for a good portion of it if you have the time.

 5. See the city from the river

 The service has 8 ferry stops from North Quay west of the city as far east as Sydney Street.
 You can stay on, or get on and off as often as you want.
-The stops between the Eagle Street Pier in the centre of the city to Southbank are a useful shortcut.
+The stops between the Eagle Street Pier in the centre of the city and Southbank are a useful shortcut.